Zzackllack/Winterlands/modpack/scripts/server/incompatible-mods.md

+# List of Mods that incompatibile or not recommended on the server side

-# The following mods are known to be incompatible on the server side and allthough marked as server-side mods, will cause issues if installed on the server
+*The following mods are known to be incompatible on the server side:*

 - Wakes Reforged
 - ToadLib
+- Palladium

+*The following mods are not recommended on the server side due to performance or stability issues:*

+- Distant Horizons
+- Async